rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_patches.md

 ## Vulnerable Application

-  This module will attempt to enumerate which patches are applied to a windows system based on the result of the WMI query: SELECT HotFixID FROM Win32_QuickFixEngineering.
+  This module will attempt to enumerate which patches are applied to a windows system based on the result of the WMI query: `SELECT HotFixID FROM Win32_QuickFixEngineering`.

 ## Verification Steps